mykhani/BeagleboneGreen-RoadTest/README.md

 ![Test Setup](images/final_setup.jpeg)

 ### 1.1 Boot time
-When the Beaglebone Green is powered by connecting to my host PC using the USB cable, I noticed a significant delay, from when the POWER and STATUS LEDs started blinking up to when the board was accessible over USB.
+When the Beaglebone Green was powered by connecting to my host PC using the USB cable, I noticed a significant boot delay, from when the POWER and STATUS LEDs started blinking up to when the board was accessible over USB.

-To get a rough of estimate of this delay/boot time, I decided to measure the time from when it is powered up to it's detection as a USB device.
+In order to get a rough estimate of this boot delay, I decided to measure the time from when it is powered up to it's detection as a USB device.
 I executed the below command after plugging in the Beaglebone Green and started watching the USB bus for device detection.
 As soon the device was detected, I killed the command and noted the time measured.
 I tried it 3 times and the average boot time comes out to be 51 seconds, which is surprisingly high.

-Unfortunately, the console over USB is not available till the device is detected so there is no way of seeing what happens during the boot.
+Unfortunately, the console over USB is not available till the Beaglebone is detected as a USB device.
+Therefore, there is no way of seeing what happens during the boot.
 My guess is that it might be waiting for Ethernet connection during boot and since the Ethernet cable is not plugged in, the delay must be due to a time out.

 Anyways, there is a significant delay till the Beaglebone Green is accessible after powering up over USB.
 ```bash